Independent Study to prepare for workshop

 • DE methods require two types of data: the expression data and the meta data

-• The meta data is the information about the samples
+• The meta data gives the information about the samples

-• It says which samples (columns) are in which group (s)
+• It says which samples (which columns of data) are in which treatment group (s)

-• It is usually stored in a separate file
+• Meta data is usually stored in a separate file

-• Expression for a subset of genes, the surfaceome
+• Expression for a subset of the transcriptome, the surfaceome

 • Values are log2 normalised values